Nintendo's profit for the fiscal first quarter surged 34 percent as sales of its hit Wii console shot up, underlining the success of the...

 Nintendo is planning to sell 25 million Wii consoles and 28 million of its handheld DS machines for the fiscal year through March 2009.
 More broadly, it says it wants to make its products a “must-have” for every individual, not just every home.

-Unlike old-style games that require players to push a complex combination of buttons, Wii comes with an easy-to-use remote to swing around like a tennis racket or fishing pole.
+Unlike old-style games that require players to push a complex combination of buttons, Wii comes with an easy-to-use remote to swing around like a tennis racket or fishing rod.
 The machine has proved appealing to relative newcomers to gaming, including the elderly and women.

 Less robust were sales of the Nintendo DS handheld machines, especially in Japan, the company said.